TinyTapeout/tinytapeout_www/content/guides/workshop/submit-your-design/_index.md

 ### Complete the Submission Process

 * You have now submitted your design, but it’s not yet part of the tapeout.
-* You have to submit a specific version of your design by pressing the **Submit a new revision** button.
+* You now have to submit a specific version of your design by pressing the **Submit a new revision** button.

 {{< figure src="images/submit_design_4.png" >}}